VladimirTechMan/salsa-format-spec/README.md

 The usage of ISO 8601-compliant format, as opposed to a numeric value equal to the absolute clock time on the system, is intentional in SALSA: It allows for more compatibility between different systems when doing some calendar calculations, even basic ones.
 (The absolute time values on a system are normally relative to some predefined epoch and different systems may have different epoch "starting points".
 Thus, a more portable approach is beneficial.)
 Also, the possible string formats specified above are much easier to understand for a person checking a SALSA-formatted file with a plain text editor.

+Please, note that a global time point can be correctly represented using any of the available time zone offsets.
+For example, many platforms allow to easily get an ISO-formatted time value, compliant with the above requirements, that is adjusted to UTC (that is, it has a zero time zone offset).
+Thus, the SALSA file consumer SHOULD NOT rely on the time offset information itself to judge about the geographical location (an area or region) where the packet logger performed its logging activity.

+####*4.2.1.2 "duration"*

 The "duration" value, if added by the SALSA format creator, MUST be equal to the total duration, in milliseconds, of the packet logging activity (starting from the moment represented by the "startedDateTime" value).
 The SALSA format creator MAY add a fractional part to this value, to provide a sub-millisecond precision, when that is possible.
 The value of "duration" MUST be a string representation of the actual duration numeric value and it MUST only contain digits and (optionally) one dot character (.) to delimit the integer part and the fractional part of the numeric value.
 (For the explanation on utilizing the JSON string type versus the number type, to represent relative timing values in SALSA, please, refer to section 4.2.3, to the part discussing the "time" value of the "packet" object.)

 The numeric equivalent of the "duration" string value MUST be equal to or greater than the numeric equivalent of the "time" string value of the last "packet" object in the "packets" array.

 Providing the "duration" value is RECOMMENDED in the cases where the packet logging activity did not immediately finish at the moment when the last packet (represented in the "packets" array) was logged and the fact that there was no other signaling packets between that last logged packet and the actual end of the packet logging activity can be useful, as an extra piece of information, to the SALSA file consumers.

+####*4.2.1.3 "transport" and "protocol"*

 For the sake of compatibility, all string values for "protocol" and "transport" MUST be in the lower case.
 For specific requirements on naming the "protocol" entries, please, refer to section 4.3.